-The circulated response initially set out for contextual purposes that the new Waste Management Plan for Northern Ireland needs to demonstrate compliance with a range of EU and UK legislation.
+The attached response initially sets out for contextual purposes that the new Waste Management Plan for Northern Ireland needs to demonstrate compliance with a range of EU and UK legislation.
 In essence, the response is summarised in the last paragraph which sets out Council's concern that there is no new vision or strategy for waste management in Northern Ireland.
 In addition, there is no timetable for the delivery of a new strategy and this affects Council's ability to develop their own Waste Management Plan.

-Proposed by Councillor Bennington Seconded by Councillor Montgomery and agreed that the response to the Consultation on the Waste Management Plan for Northern Ireland is approved and submitted to the Department of Agriculture, Environment, and Rural Affairs.
+RECOMMENDATION: that the response to the Consultation on the Waste Management Plan for Northern Ireland is approved and submitted to the Department of Agriculture, Environment, and Rural Affairs.

-ACTION BY: Michael Laverty, Head of Waste Management
+Prepared by: Michael Laverty, Head of Waste Management